 To say I come from a long line of fiery women would be an understatement.
-My great-great-grandmother raised 9 children in rural Oklahoma, my great-grandmother was a “Rosie Riveter” at Lockheed in California, and my grandmother had managed to get a business account without her husband and refused to have a segregated beauty shop in Imperial Beach.
+My great-great-grandmother raised 9 children on a homestead in rural Oklahoma, my great-grandmother was a “Rosie Riveter” at Lockheed in California, and my grandmother had managed to get a business account without her husband and refused to have a segregated beauty shop in Imperial Beach.
 They were forces to be reckoned with and modeled that you can be kind AND strong.

 I was born in Jacksonville, Florida, the only child of a nursing assistant and a police officer.
 My spare time was either near a body of water, in the library, or decompressing at my godparents’ home in rural Georgia.